Preceptors & Fellowships

 The fellowship required a minimum of 330 “on campus” hours consisting of multiple seminars, independent research, and evidentiary experiences, plus, at least, an equal number of off campus research hour.
 The requirements must be completed in a 23 month period (April through February).

-Upon successful attendance at all required seminars and completion of the mandatory research project, a certificate of completion for the fellowship will be issued by the Comprehensive Dentistry Department at the University of Texas Health Science Center San Antonio, specifying the scope of the program of instruction.
+Upon successful attendance at all required seminars and completion of the mandatory research project, a certificate of completion for the fellowship will be issued by the Comprehensive Dentistry Department at UT Health San Antonio, specifying the scope of the program of instruction.
 Hour-for-hour CE credit will be documented but no academic credit is offered in this fellowship.

 Upon successful completion of this fellowship, a dentist will meet the education requirements for membership in the American Academy of Forensic Sciences and the education requirement for application to the American Board of Forensic Odontology.